RyanMullins/Geog461W.SP2014.Labs/Lab2/Handout/Lab2_Handout.md

 ## 2.3 Advanced Topics and Tutorials

 This lab has just barely scratched the surface of what can be done with TileMill.
-There is a slew of more advanced examples on the TileMill web page.
+There are a slew of more advanced examples on the TileMill web page.
 You can check them out [here](https://www.mapbox.com/tilemill/docs/guides/add-shapefile/).

 ## 2.4 Deliverables